 There are a series of specific Somatic Movements to address all of the muscles involved in each of the reflexes described above.
 You can try these Somatic Movements here.
 Once you have learned them, you never have to worry about getting stuck in one of those reflexes ever again.
 Somatics takes the mystery out of muscle tension.

 Neck and shoulders tight after a stressful day in the office?
-No problem, I’ll do my Somatic Movements when I get home, that’ll have my neck and shoulders feeling loose and comfortable in no time.
+No problem, I’ll do that Somatic Movement for my neck and shoulders when I get home.
+That will have me feeling loose and comfortable in no time.

 Hips sore from that run at the weekend?
-Not for long, I’ll do that nice twisting Somatic Movement before bed tonight, that always makes my hips feel better.
+Not for long, I’ll do that nice twisting Somatic Movement before bed tonight, the Washrag, that always makes my hips feel better.

 This sounds like something I need, but I have a few more questions.